Women Leaders in Gaming: Taking Risks, Inspiring Others

 Each woman has shown herself to be a risk-taker.

 Each woman in her own area has been both a trailblazer and earned a leadership role in what has traditionally been a male-dominated industry.
-Johnson, the first African-American woman to head the market-leading casino in New Jersey, exemplified the spirit all four share in facing challenges.
+Johnson, the first African-American woman to head the market-leading brand among NJ online casinos, exemplified the spirit all four share in facing challenges.

 Johnson, who has held executive positions with three large casino companies in six jurisdictions, recalled a conversation years ago that was a turning point.